Tefillin: Parchment scrolls

 The four biblical passages which refer to the tefillin, mentioned above, are written on scrolls and placed inside the leather boxes.
 The arm-tefillin has one large compartment, which contains all four biblical passages written upon a single strip of parchment; the head-tefillin has four separate compartments in each of which one scroll of parchment is placed.
 This is because the verses describe the hand-tefillin in the singular ("sign"), while in three of four verses, the head-tefillin is described in the plural ("totafot").

 The passages are written by a scribe with special ink on parchment scrolls (klaf).
 These are: "Sanctify to me ..."
 (Exodus 13:1–10); "When YHWH brings you ..."
 (Exodus 13:11–16); "Hear, O Israel ..."
 (Deuteronomy 6:4–9); and "If you observe My Commandments ..."
 (Deuteronomy 11:13-21).
 The Hebrew Ashuri script must be used and there are three main styles of lettering used: Beis Yosef – generally used by Ashkenazim; Arizal – generally used by Hasidim; Velish – used by Sefardim.

 The texts have to be written with halachically acceptable (acceptable according to Jewish law) ink on halachically acceptable parchment.
 There are precise rules for writing the texts and any error invalidates it.
-For example, the letters of the text must be written in order - if a mistake is found later, it can't be corrected as the replacement letter would have been written out of sequence.
+For example, the letters of the text must be written in order - if a mistake is found later, it cannot be corrected as the replacement letter would have been written out of sequence.
 There are 3188 letters on the parchments, and it can take a sofer (scribe) as long as 15 hours to write a complete set.
-The scribe is required to imerse in a mikvah (ritual bath) before starting work.